python/cpython/Doc/library/re.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

-Python offers two different primitive operations based on regular expressions:
+Python offers different primitive operations based on regular expressions:
-:func:`re.match` checks for a match only at the beginning of the string, while :func:`re.search` checks for a match anywhere in the string (this is what Perl does by default).We also have :func:`re.fullmatch` which checks whether the complete string is a match, otherwise it returns None.
+:func:`re.match` checks for a match only at the beginning of the string, :func:`re.fullmatch` checks for entire string to be a match. :func:`re.search` checks for a match anywhere in the string (this is what Perl does by default).

 For example::